Renan Santos: Free Brazil Movement

+Political career

-Mission
+Mission Party

+Party flags at a political rally in Recife, Pernambuco, in 2025.

 For years, the Free Brazil Movement supported candidates from various parties, such as Democrats, Podemos, and Patriota.
 Figures like Kim Kataguiri and Arthur do Val were elected representatives under traditional parties, but without their own party directly representing the movement.

 Faced with this scenario, Santos spearheaded the proposal to create a new political party.
-In 2024, it was officially announced as Mission.
+In 2024, it was officially announced as Mission Party.
 The name was chosen to convey a sense of purpose, transformation, and political engagement, distancing itself from traditional acronyms that, according to Santos, "carry vices of old politics."

 Mission was registered with the Superior Electoral Court after collecting the necessary signatures, a process that Santos helped coordinate.
 In statements to the press, Santos stated that the party intends to launch candidates for all positions in 2026, including the Presidency.
 In addition, the party launched the Yellow Book, programmatic material that systematizes its proposals.

+2026 presidential election

+Renan Santos at a political rally in Recife, Pernambuco, in 2026.

+In 2025, Santos announced his pre-candidacy for the Presidency of the Republic in the 2026 general elections, vying for the nomination of the Mission Party.
+His campaign has adopted a discourse that criticizes what he denounces as the "political and cultural hegemony" exercised by established parties, while simultaneously opposing both the Workers' Party (PT) and the Bolsonarist movement.

+According to electoral polls released in late 2025, Santos achieved his strongest voter intention rates in surveys focused on younger demographics, particularly among Generation Z — a constituency he has stated he intends to prioritize throughout his electoral campaign.

+On July 20, 2026, his candidacy was officially formalized by the Mission Party during an early virtual convention, with Aroldo Medina confirmed as his vice-presidential running mate.